rwaldura/cube-scramblr/README.md

 As of January 2020, this program can scramble the cube, and read its scrambled state; it cannot yet resolve the cube.

+TODO: verify a valid cube was scanned, once scanning is complete.
+TODO: integrate https://github.com/muodov/kociemba for solving.